Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 The students meets collectively each week with the course convenor.

 - Teaching Arrangements

-- The paper aims not only to deepen the students' understanding of political economy, but also to give them as much practice as possible in constructing and defending arguments both on paper and in person.
+The paper deepens student understanding of political economy and gives them practice in constructing and defending arguments both on paper and in person.
 Students will also be teaching each other and sharing complementary research expertise.
-Guests invited to hear final student presentations should have expertise relevant to the students' research topics for that day.
-The convener will also lead a number of special sessions on elements of the research project, including identifying scholarly resources, writing review essays, making effective presentations, and so forth.
+The convener will lead a number of special sessions on elements of the research project, including identifying scholarly resources, writing essays and making effective presentations.

 - Textbooks are not required for this paper.